alexgubanow/tersedecompress/README.md

 **Version 5.0.1: July 2023 -- September 2025**

-- Updated pom.xml to have Maven compile using Java 21, and shade the jar.
+- Updated pom.xml to have Maven compile using Java 21
 - Allow user to specify only <input file> for text files.
 Resulting <output file> will be <input file>.txt
 - Added C++ port
 - Added commit id to the version